farhan-navas/calculator/README.md

 2) THE HARDER PART: Add keyboard support.
 One problem that I might encounter is for multiplication whether use x or * so that one have to take note

 Link to demo is here!
+(Figue out how to do this as well)